Mylittleswift/NFC-Tag-Reader/README.md

 # NFC-Reader
-Android App to read NFC tags
+An Simple Android APP to read NFC tags